 What We’re Doing

-About a decade ago, Turtle Island Restoration Network closed down 250,000 square miles of the Pacific Ocean to the Hawai’i longline swordfish fishery.
+In 2004, Turtle Island Restoration Network closed down 250,000 square miles of the Pacific Ocean to the Hawai’i longline swordfish fishery.
 We compelled first federal “hard caps” for incidental turtle capture.
 As a result, the Hawaii longline fishery must close for season after cap is reached.
 We also closed California longline fishery to prevent leatherback mortality.

 Today, we are closely monitoring the fishery and litigating when necessary to ensure protected species such as sea turtles, whales and dolphins are not also injured in the pursuit of swordfish and tuna.